Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Introduction

 Although there are works generalizing diffusion models to non-Euclidean geometries \cite{de2022riemannian,huang2022riemannian}, for our case it is sufficient to derive a model for the simplest manifold with non-trivial topology, the circle $\mathbb S^1 = \mathbb R/\mathbb{Z}$.
 To do this, we set the forward process to be an unbiased random walk on $\mathbb S^1$ converging to the uniform distribution.
 Explicitly, the forward and backward processes take the following form,

 \paragraph*{Score estimation on $\mathbb S^1$} Note that on the circle the time-marginals $\rho_t(x_t|x_0)$ are wrapped Gaussians,

-\citet{jing2022torsional} compute the score of the wrapped Gaussian in Eq. (\ref{eq:wrapped_gaussian}) by truncating both the numerator and denominator of the logarithmic derivative $\nabla \log \rho_t(x_t|x_0) =\frac{\nabla \rho_t(x_t|x_0)}{\rho_t(x_t|x_0)}$.
-Alternatively, one could write the score at $x_t$ of the wrapped Gaussian as a weighted average of the scores of the unwrapped Gaussian over the fiber above $x_t$
+\citet{jing2022torsional} compute the score of the wrapped Gaussian in Equation \ref{eq:wrapped_gaussian})by truncating both the numerator and denominator of the logarithmic derivative $\nabla \log \rho_t(x_t|x_0) =\frac{\nabla \rho_t(x_t|x_0)}{\rho_t(x_t|x_0)}$.
+Alternatively, one could write the score at $x_t$ of the wrapped Gaussian as a weighted average of the scores of the unwrapped Gaussian over the set of points that are mapped to $x_t$ under the function $x \mapsto x \,\mathrm{mod}\, 1$,

 where $\mathcal N_k =\mathcal N(x_t + {} k;x_0,\sigma_t^2)$ are the evaluations of the unwrapped Gaussian on the fiber and $\sigma_t^2=\int_0^t \text{d}\tau \, g_\tau^2$.
 This in particular means that the noise prediction model $\epsilon_\theta$ can be trained by sampling $x_t = [(x_0 + \sigma_t \epsilon) \mod 1]$ where $\epsilon \sim \mathcal N(0,1)$ and taking a gradient step on $||\epsilon_\theta(x_t,t)-\epsilon||^2$.